RESBI/Plutus/README.md

 # Recent Improvements & TODO

-<a href="https://github.com/Isaacdelly/Plutus/issues">Create an issue</a> so I can add more stuff to improve
+<a href="https://github.com/RESBI/Plutus/issues">Create an issue</a> so I can add more stuff to improve

+## Update the database

+We could found the latest addresses here https://github.com/Pymmdrza/Rich-Address-Wallet/

+## Improve the performance

+Really hard to.

+## Change the searching algorithm

+Maybe there's a better way to check the address?

+## Port to Xeon Phi

+Hard to, since slow cores and small memory.